amakurin/CarND-Behavioral-Cloning-P3/writeup_report.md

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.

-Luckily for me to me aws approved access to g2.2xlarge instance, and i got faster laptop.
+Luckily for me AWS approved access to g2.2xlarge instance, and i got faster laptop.
 So first i decided to record more data, and recorded 4-6 laps on first track in both directions and same on Track 2.

 I trained model with this data and run simulator on new laptop.
 The vehicle was able to drive autonomously around the track without leaving the road on 30mph.